 “You just don’t understand!”
 Sound familiar?
 If so, then your child’s meltdowns might stem from his inability to properly express his feelings.
 Learn how reflective listening and staying calm can help defuse anger.

 When our children feel bad, they behave badly.
-It helps to remember that a lot of misbehavior stems from a strong emotion the child is feeling.
+It helps to remember that a lot of bad ADHD behavior stems from a strong emotion the child is feeling.
 Kids often can’t articulate their feelings, so they come out in tantrums or defiance.
 They don’t know any other way to communicate how angry or disappointed they are.
-Parents usually react to a child’s misbehavior, instead of realizing that we need to address the feeling that is fueling the behavior.
+Parents usually react to a child’s misbehavior, instead of realizing that we need to address the feeling that is fueling the ADHD behavior.

 Quiet Down — and Hear Your Child Out